mbenetti/NPLaaMS/README.md

      - Go to the `src_streamlit` folder

     - Create the docker image from the `Docker File`
-    - Then execute the docker image to spin up a container.
+    - Then execute the docker image in the same network of the stack.

     ```
     $ cd src_streamlit
     src_streamlit:~$ sudo docker build -t streamlit_app .
     src_streamlit:~$ docker run --network=src_fastapi_default -p 127.0.0.1:8501:8501 -d --name streamlit_app streamlit_app
     ```

-    --->
-    - Run the app with the streamlit run command
+    - Run the app with the streamlit on your system
     ```
     $ cd src_streamlit
+    src_streamlit:~$ pip install -r requirements.txt
     src_streamlit:~$ streamlit run NLPfiy.py
     ```

 4. **Access to Fastapi Documentation**: Since this is a microservice based design, every NLP task has its own seperate documentation
     - News Classification: http://localhost:8080/api/v1/classification/docs